mlunax/keyboard-shortcuts/README.md

 ### Specific Cards

+2/3/4/5/6/7/8/9/J/Q/K will select all cards of the corresponding number
+Use "`" (tilda/grave) for Aces
-2/3/4/5/6/7/8/9/J/Q/K/A will select all cards of the corresponding number/ Use either 0 or 1 for 10s.
+Use either 0 or 1 for 10s.

 ## Installation